-Figure 3.
-Percent correct answers (out of 20) for the Research Methods and Statistical Concept Inventory for students in Advanced Research/Methods and General Psychology
+Figure 2.
+Percent correct answers (out of 20) for the Research Methods and Statistical Concept

+Inventory for students in Advanced Research/Methods and General Psychology

-We did not meet our goal of 70% obtaining 70% or more on the measure; only 34.09% of the graduating seniors tested achieved a score of 70% or above.
-However, about 63.6% of these graduating seniors achieved a score of 60% or more, indicating that a substantial number of students obtained scores between 60% and 70%.
+We did not meet our goal of 70% obtaining 70% or more on the measure; only 44.83% of the graduating seniors tested achieved a score of 70% or above.
+However, about 63.8% of these graduating seniors achieved a score of 60% or higher, indicating that a substantial number of students obtained scores between 60% and 70%.
 Conversely, only 3.9% of students in General Psychology achieved a score of 70% or more on the concept inventory, and only 5.9% of students in General Psychology achieved a score of 60% or more.
-This difference was likewise statistically significant, with a greater proportion of students in Advanced courses reaching 70% than General Psychology, $\chi 2(1, N = 95) = 14.63$, p < .001, and a greater proportion of students in Advanced courses reaching 60% compared to General Psychology, $\chi 2(1, N = 95) = 25.11$, p < .001.

-Sample: As noted above 53 graduating seniors (57%) completed the exit interview.
+Sample: As noted above 55 graduating seniors (50.93%). completed the exit interview.